-12.4 Wheel dimensions :
+12.4 Wheel dimensions:

-- 12.4.1 Complete wheel width must lie between 305mm and 355mm when fitted to the front of the car and between 365mm and 380mm when fitted to the rear. - 12.4.2 Complete wheel diameter must not exceed 660mm when fitted with dry-weather tyres or 670mm when fitted with wet weather tyres. - 12.4.3 Complete wheel width and diameter will be measured horizontally at axle height, with the wheel held in a vertical position and when fitted with new tyres inflated to 1.4 bar. - 12.4.4 Wheel bead diameter must lie between 328mm and 332mm.
+- 12.4.1 Complete wheel width must lie between 305mm and 355mm when fitted to the front of the car and between 365mm and 380mm when fitted to the rear. - 12.4.2 Complete wheel diameter must not exceed 660mm when fitted with dry-weather tyres or 670mm when fitted with wet weather tyres. - 12.4.3 Complete wheel width and diameter will be measured horizontally at axle height, with the wheel held in a vertical position and when fitted with new tyres inflated to 1.4 bar. - 12.4.4 Wheel dimensions and geometry must comply with the following specifications: - the minimum wheel thickness is 3.0mm; - the minimum bead thickness is 4.0mm (measured from hump to outer edge of the lip); - the ETRTO standard bead profile is prescribed; - the tyre mounting widths are 12" (304.8mm +/-0.5mm) front; 13.7" (348.0mm +/-0.5mm) rear; - the wheel lip thickness is 9mm (+/-1mm); - the outer lip diameter is 358mm (+/-1mm); - a lip recess of maximum 1.0mm depth between a radius of 165mm and a radius of 173mm from wheel axis is permitted (for wheel branding, logo, part number, etc); - with the exception of the wheel lip, only a single turned profile with a maximum thickness of 8mm is allowed radially outboard of the exclusion zones specified in Article 12.4.5; - the design of the wheel must meet the general requirements of the tyre supplier for the mounting and dismounting of tyres including allowance for sensors and valves; - the wheel design cannot be handed between left and right designs.